DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 ---

+### VS EXPANDER MODULE LAYOUT<a name="layoutvs"></a>

+Unlike the _Vektor_ as "master", complex CPU-controlled module, _VS_, its left-side expander, is a passive module (only one controller to send "trigger-equivalent" to Vektor).
+It brings only two intput jacks, both related to oscillator sync. _VS_ module usage is optional, in case you'd like to control oscillator hard sync or soft sync by an external module (instead of internal).

+The _VS_ expander provides only two input jacks: **HARD** sync, and **SOFT** sync.

+:warning: In case of both are connected, **SOFT** input jack is always disabled (ignored), because the priority is always given to hard sync (the most common oscillator sync technique).

+Both input jack have its RGB LED, but mainly blue in production (the LED flash on every incoming voltage above +1V).
+However, SOFT LED is turned on solid red as long as both jacks are connected, indicating the SOFT input jack is disabled.

+:warning: All **fast blinking red** LED indicates the _VS_ expander module is not "linked" to a _Vektor_ module!

+---

 ### VX EXPANDER MODULE LAYOUT<a name="layoutvx"></a>

-Unlike the _Vektor_ as "master", complex CPU-controlled module, _VX_, its right-side expander, is a passive module.
-It offers only outputs (7, all controlled by _Vektor_).
-Usage of the _VX_ expander isn't mandatory (in fact, depending your needs).
+Like _VS_ expander module, _VX_, its right-side expander, is also a passive module.
+It offers outputs only (7, all controlled by _Vektor_).
+Usage of the _VX_ expander is optional, depending your needs.

-The _VX_ expander is divided by 3 sections (blue lines on the module's plate, as section separators):
+_VX_ expander module is divided by 3 sections (blue lines on the module's plate, as section separators):

 - Upper section is dedicated to LFO 1 and LFO 2 (both are handled by the _Vektor_ module).
 - Middle section is dedicated to position of the _Vektor_'s **physical joystick**.
-- Lower section is dedicated to the _Vektor_'s MIX ENVelope, including mix envelope GATE output jack.
+- Lower section is dedicated to the _Vektor_'s MIX ENVelope, including mix envelope **GATE** output jack.

-Every output jack have its own LED, mainly green (exception is GATE, who are using blue, instead).
+Every output jack have its own LED, mainly green (the exception is **GATE**, who are using blue color, instead).

 :warning: All **fast blinking red** LED indicates the _VX_ expander module is not "linked" to a _Vektor_ module!

 :information_source: As long as MIX ENVelope is OFF, both **GATE**, **ENV X**, and **ENV Y** LED are on, solid red, indicating the constant 0V are not relevant!
 Exactly the same fact concerning LFO 1 and/or LFO 2, if disabled from _Vektor_ (PROGRAM context, 3rd page for LFO 1, 4th page for LFO 2), the related LFO LED is on, solid red too (whatever if connected, or not), indicating the LFO output voltage(s) - 0V - is/are not relevant!

----

-### VI EXPANDER MODULE LAYOUT<a name="layoutvi"></a>

-_VI_ is the most recent (left-side) expander, also as passive module.
-It offers only two intputs, both related to oscillator sync.
-Like _VX_ expander, _VI_ usage is optional, in case you'd like to control oscillator hard sync or soft sync by an external module.

-The _VI_ expander provides only two input jacks: HARD, and SOFT.

-:warning: In case both are connected, SOFT is always disabled/ignored, because the priority is always given to hard sync, the most common oscillator sync technique.

-Both input jack have its own RGB LED, but mainly blue in regular operation (flash on every incoming trigger).
-However, SOFT LED is turned on solid red as long as both jacks are connected, indicating the input is disabled.

-:warning: All **fast blinking red** LED indicates the _VI_ expander module is not "linked" to a _Vektor_ module!

 ---